Haidra-Org/AI-Horde/README_StableHorde.md

 The very first time you run the bridge, after it downloads all the python dependencies, it will take you through a small interactive setup.
 Simply follow the instructions as you see on the terminal and type your answer to the prompts.

 In order for your worker to work, it needs to download a stable diffusion model.
 To do that, you will need to register a free account at https://huggingface.co.
 You will need to put your username and password for it when prompted.
+You will also need to accept the license of the model you're about to download, so after logging in to huggingface, visit https://huggingface.co/runwayml/stable-diffusion-v1-5 and accept the license presented within.

 Once your models are downloaded, it will ask you to setup your bridgheData.py.
 Allow it to do so and it will exit.
 At that point, open `bridgeData.py` with a text editor such as notepad or nano, and simply fill in at least:
    * Your worker name